The tree of happiness flowers and fruits most abundantly for the creative man

 Mix curiosity with courage and one has faith.

-What can one possible know about the Love of God until you take a step of courage in God’s direction, and surprisingly find yourself in the arms of God.
+What can one possible know about the Love of God until one takes a step of courage in God’s direction, and surprising oneself, finds one in the encouraging arms of God.

 Faith gives birth to Trust.